-Port Ellen, where our hotel was situated, had a sleepy charm to it with colourful houses and the village of Bowmore had an unusual round church.
 The local grocery shop is an interesting place to stand and observe the local’s interactions.
 Clearly, the weekly shop is a great chance to catch up on all the Island gossip.

 So yes please go to Islay and explore it but you might need to stay longer than one night!